Kalgoorlie: Media

 The programming schedule is mainly the same as the Seven, Nine and Ten stations in Perth with variations for news bulletins, sport telecasts such as the Australian Football League and National Rugby League, children's and lifestyle programs and infomercials or paid programming.

-GWN7 maintains a newsroom in the city.
-The GWN7 bureau provides coverage of the surrounding area for the station's nightly 30-minute news program, GWN7 News, at 5:30pm on weeknights.
+Seven maintains a newsroom in the city.
+The Seven bureau provides coverage of the surrounding area for the station's nightly 30-minute local news program, Seven News, at 5:30pm on weeknights.

 A Foxtel subscription television service is available via satellite.